fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

 }
 ```

 To check to see whether that request is complete, use the [Status Endpoint](../api_documentation/download/download_status.md) using `5757660_968336105_awards.zip`.
-Once complete, you can follow the `url` provided in the status response to finally download your data.
+Once it's complete, you can follow the `url` provided in the status response to download your data.

 ### Summary Endpoints and Methods <a name="summary-endpoints-and-methods"></a>
   Summarized data is available for some of the endpoints listed above: